sharontherese/latin-mass-funeral/content/the-wedding-mass/the-weddingmass.md

 media1 = ""
 text_area = ""
 text_heavy = "Wedding Mass"
+title = "Wedding Mass"

 +++
-The Latin wedding Mass (one of many _votive Masses_) is called _Missa pro sponso et sponsa_, or the Mass for the Groom and Bride.
-It is preceded by the _Rite of Marriage_.
+The Latin Mass wedding Mass (one of many _votive Masses_) is called _Missa pro sponso et sponsa_, or the Mass for the Groom and Bride.
+It is preceded by the Rite of Marriage.

+An important historical note:

+> Matrimony has always been celebrated with greater leeway for adaptation than other Sacraments, largely on account of its pre-Christian history as a purely domestic and civil affair.
+For certain, Trent decreed that marriage is a Sacrament and that it must be celebrated in church, in the presence of a priest.
+But Trent also left room for local adaptation (“earnestly” so).
+The marriage formula contained in the _Missale Romanum_ of 1570 is so bare that the austerity, itself, almost implies that it was meant to be the bare minimum to which local customs would be added.
+Notably, the _Rituale Romanum_ was not published until 1614, nearly half a century after the _Missale Romanum_ of the same council had been promulgated.
+During those intervening years, all that was provided was a Mass formulary in the 1570 missal.
+Even after the publication of the _Rituale_, “one must doubt that it was ever intended to be used as it stood.”
+Evidence shows, in fact, that local customs continued to be used in the period before the _Rituale_ was published and even afterward, up until the late nineteenth century. \[1\]

+(Note for those confused about the Latin book titles, as I was: the _Rituale_ has the texts for celebrating rituals, sacraments, and other ceremonies; the _Missale_ has the texts for celebrating the Mass.)
-The text below is from an 1806 _Missale Romanum_ \[1\].

-(Due to different translations and edits over time, there may be slight variations in the Nuptial Blessing in different missals.)
+The text below is from the _Missale Romanum_.
+Due to different translations and edits over time, there may be slight variations in the Nuptial Blessing in different missals.

 # _Missa pro sponso et sponsa_